zulip/zulip/templates/zerver/help/invite-new-users.md

 1. Enter a list of email addresses.

+1. Select when the invitation will expire.

-1. Decide whether the users should join as [owners, admins, moderators, members, or guests](/help/roles-and-permissions).
+1. Select what [role](/help/roles-and-permissions) the users will join as.

-1. Select which streams they should join.
+1. Configure which streams they will be added to.
 If you send invitations often, you may want to configure a set of
    [default streams](/help/set-default-streams-for-new-users).

 1. Click **Invite**.

 !!! warn ""

-    * You will only see **Invite users** in the gear menu if you have permission to invite users.
-    * The number of email invites you can send in a day is limited in the free plan.
+    **Note**: The number of email invites you can send in a day is limited in the free plan.
 [Contact us](/help/contact-support) if you hit the limit and want to invite more users.

 {tab|share-an-invite-link}